 Alternative Materials to TPR and PVC

 A suitable alternative to TPR or flexible PVC would be either TPE-S (also known as the thermoplastic elastomer SEBS) or TPU (thermoplastic polyurethane).
-These materials have similar elastomeric properties as well as comparable mechanical properties like tensile strength and elongation.
+These materials have similar elastomeric properties, as well as comparable mechanical properties, like tensile strength and elongation.
 Potential replacements for rigid PVC include polypropylene or HDPE (High-Density Polyethylene).
 Both of these materials have excellent corrosion resistance and toughness.

 Xometry provides a wide range of manufacturing capabilities and other value-added services for all of your prototyping and production needs.
-Visit our website to learn more or to request a free Xometry production quote.
+Visit our website to learn more or to request a free, no-obligation quote.

 Disclaimer